Does my Cane Corso have separation anxiety?

 So what could it be if it wasn't anxiety?

-Well, speaking of the Cane Corso breed, destruction can be triggered by a lack of stimulation.
-Cane Corso dog has a very high energy level that you need to find a way to empty.
-You can do it by walk, run, swimming or by different mental pieces of training.
+Speaking of the Cane Corso breed, destruction can be triggered by a lack of stimulation.
+Cane Corso dog has a very high energy level, so you must find a way to empty it.
+You can do it by walk, running, swimming or by different mental pieces of training.
 Just make him preoccupied with anything.

 People or dogs who are just passing by can trigger territorial aggression.

-Allergies or other fears can trigger self-mutilation s and salivation, same as fleas.
+Allergies or other fears can trigger self-mutilation and salivation, the same as fleas.

 Incomplete housetraining can trigger Indoor disposal.